Framework-R-D/phlex-design/doc/data_organization.rst

 It aims to establish a mental model for how all of these facilitate scientific workflows without delving into implementation specifics.

 Data products represent things like raw detector readouts, calibration information, and derived physics quanties.
+We call these kinds of things represented by data products *conceptual data products*.
+Data product types are the programming language representations of conceptual data products.
 A data set category is an experiement-defined level of aggregation of data products, e.g. run, subrun, spill, or an interval of validity for some flavor of calibration.
 A data product set is a collection of data products, associated with a data set category.
 A data set family is a sequence of data product sets that are in the same category.